Steven100695/command-line-application/README.md

 - JavaScript
 - Node.js

-## Data Source
+## Dependencies

+The Phone Search Command Line Application uses the following dependencies:

+- fs.promises - Node.js file system module with Promise-based API.
+- superagent - Library for making HTTP requests.
+- prompts - Lightweight prompt library for Node.js.
+- yargs - Command-line parser for Node.js.

-The phone specifications used in this application are obtained from the [Phone Specs API](https://github.com/azharimm/phone-specs-api) , a free and open-source API that provides comprehensive and up-to-date information on various phone models.
-We are grateful to the developers who created and maintain this API, and we highly recommend checking out their project if you are interested in building phone-related applications.
+Additionally, the application uses the [Phone Specs API](https://github.com/azharimm/phone-specs-api) for retrieving phone specifications, a free and open-source API that provides comprehensive and up-to-date information on various phone models.
+We are grateful to the developers who created and maintain this API.